techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-your-call-routing-flow.md

 Let's look at how Auto attendants and Call queues route calls.

+## Auto attendants

-## Auto attendants route all calls in one of the following ways:
+Auto attendants route all calls in one of the following ways:

 - **Redirect immediately** - calls can be redirected to one of the call routing destinations (listed below) immediately upon answering or after an initial greeting.
 - **Redirect based on dial options** - callers can be directed to choose between options that are assigned to the numbers on their telephone keypad, 0-9, \* and \#.
 Each dial key can be assigned a call routing destinations.
 - **Dial people by name or extension** - callers can be directed to dial the extension number of the person they're trying to reach in your organization's directory, or by spelling the person's name.
 - **Disconnect** - an Auto attendant can hang up the call.

-> [!NOTE]
-> A single Auto attendant can only support a single "dial by" method.
-To allow callers to dial by name and by number, you need to create an Auto attendant that has an option for dial by name and the another for dial by extension.
-Each of these options route to separate Auto attendants configured for these "dial by" scenarios.

 An Auto attendant or Call queue can redirect calls to the following destinations:

-**Operator** - the operator defined for the Auto attendant.
+- **Operator** - the operator defined for the Auto attendant.
   - Defining an operator is optional but reccommended.
   - An operator can be any of the other destinations in this list.
 - **Person in the organization** - a person in your organization who is able to receive voice calls.
 This person can be an online user or a user hosted on-premises using Skype for Business Server.